 Displaced markers will be replaced before the next competitor enters that portion of the course.
 Where an official run covers all or part of the course twice, course marshals should have extra markers so that markers displaced during the first part of the run can be replaced before the competing car returns to that section.
-If a driver encounters his/her own displaced marker(s), he/she may not stop and receive a rerun.
+If a driver encounters their own displaced marker(s), they may not stop and receive a rerun.